 22. Have your own herb garden

 Herbs from the supermarket are mostly wrapped in plastic.
 Besides, you also do not know what pesticides the farmers have used.
-Eat your own organic herbs fresh from the garden.
+A zero waste tips is to eat your own organic herbs fresh from the garden.

 23. Skip coffee capsules & use plastic-free coffee maker